MrR0807/Notes/understanding-parquet-file.md

 |------------------------|------------------------|------------------------|
 | Block1, Block2, Block3 | Block4, Block5, Block6 | Block7, Block8, Block9 |

-To get the salary average the database would need to look through all three disks, which might not even be co-located.
+To get the salary average, the database would need to look through all three disks, which might not even be co-located adding additional network latency.

 #### Column oriented layout